information

 3. 3.
 Third and subsequent violations of this Chapter by the same person may be subject to a penalty of up to $1,500.

 5. 5.
-Any person receiving a notice of violation shall, within 10 days of issuance of the notice, either pay to the City the stated amount of the penalty or request an appeal as provided in Section 17.106.060.
+Any person receiving a notice of violation must, within 10 days of issuance of the notice, either pay to the City the stated amount of the penalty or request an appeal as provided in Section 17.106.060.

-2. B. Heavy Machinery.
+2. B. Heavy machinery.

 1. 1.
 Improper use of heavy machinery in violation of this Chapter may be subject to a penalty of up to $10,000.

 2. 2.
-Any person receiving a notice of violation shall, within 10 days of issuance of the notice, either pay to the City the stated amount of the penalty or request an appeal as provided in Section 17.106.060.
+Any person receiving a notice of violation must, within 10 days of issuance of the notice, either pay to the City the stated amount of the penalty or request an appeal as provided in Section 17.106.060.

 2. 2.
 A second violation of this Chapter may result in removal from the list of approved Certified Deconstruction Contractors for up to 12 months.